CA SB 219: A Guide to California’s Climate Disclosure Rule

 • SB 219 mandates annual reporting and assurance for Scope 1, 2, and 3 emissions, along with biennial climate risk reporting.

-GHG emissions reporting under SB 219, is the same as it was under SB 253, requiring calculations for Scope 1, 2, and 3 reporting in line with the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard and the Greenhouse Gas Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard.
+GHG emissions reporting under SB 219, is the same as it was under SB 253.
+It requires accurate calculations for Scope 1, 2, and 3 emissions reporting in line with the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard and the Greenhouse Gas Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard.

-• Scope 1 & 2 Reporting: Starting in 2026, companies must publicly report their Scope 1 (Direct emissions) and Scope 2 (Indirect emissions) for 2025 data.
+• Report Scope 1 & 2 GHG Emissions: Starting in 2026, companies must publicly report their Scope 1 (Direct emissions) and Scope 2 (Indirect emissions) based on 2025 data.

-• Scope 3 Reporting: Beginning in 2027, companies must also report their Scope 3 emissions (Indirect emissions from the entire value chain) based on 2026 data.
+• Report Scope 3 GHG Emissions: Beginning in 2027, companies must also report their Scope 3 emissions (Indirect emissions from the entire value chain) based on 2026 data.

-Companies will also be required to have their emissions verified by a third party based on the following timeline:
+Companies will also be required to have their GHG emissions data audited by a third party based on the following timeline:

 • No penalties will be imposed for inaccuracies in Scope 3 emissions reporting, provided that the statements were made on a reasonable basis and in good faith.